Vienna is the type of town a lot of people drive through.

 Although Fairfax County police can provide backup, the Vienna police force has five or six officers patrolling at any given time.
 The last killing was in 1995 during a gas station robbery.
 Among the more common problems are vandalism and credit cards lifted from people who leave their purses or wallets in grocery carts.

-A photo on the wall at police headquarters shows an officer helping a boy sit on the officer's police motorcycle.
+A photo on the wall at police headquarters shows an officer helping a boy sit on the officer's police motorcycle, which has balloons tied to the rear.
 Police also hold an annual bicycle rodeo to teach children how to ride their bikes.

 "This town believes it's a small town in a big community," said Officer Thomas T. Bartt III, a 20-year veteran.